Enso21/Stories/docs/markdown/the-questionnaire.md

 7. Favorite fortnite dance?
 (Prithwish D.)
 8. What color is math?
 (Sharon W.)
    * Formerly: Illinois or Maryland?
 9. How much money would it take for you to become a middle school teacher for the rest of your career (yearly salary)?
 What subject would you teach?
-(Caroline R.)
+(Caroline L.)
 10. Name as many countries that border Norway that you can.
 (Dubem O.)
 11. What major U.S city would you least like to live in?
 (Jordan)
 12. Favorite class at Cornell (or other college)?
 Bonus points for 3110 (Anissa D.)